 Overall, this chlorine is less pungent and harmful to people.
 This is because this chlorine is free of chloramines, which is often the cause of irritation in the chemical of chlorine.
 An absence of chloramines means that the system is a more expensive yet more clean way to sanitize your pool.
 There is less damage done to your pool and to swimmers with this system, but a higher barrier to entry.
 This is because most pool owners already spend plenty of money on their pool every year.
 However, there are a lot of reasons to be enticed by a saltwater generator and plenty of reasons to make the switch.

-Common Q&A About Saltwater Generators
+Frequent Questions About Saltwater Generators

 Are Saltwater pools chlorine-free?